Viper007Bond/vipers-video-quicktags/readme.txt

 This is a free plugin and as such, you aren't guaranteed support.
 However I do my best to answer support questions.
 Just post on the [WordPress.org support forums](http://wordpress.org/tags/vipers-video-quicktags).

-= I love your plugin!
-Can I donate to you? =

-Sure!
-I do this in my free time and I appreciate all donations that I get.
-It makes me want to continue to update this plugin.
-You can find more details on [my donate page](http://www.viper007bond.com/donate/).

 == Screenshots ==

 1. TinyMCE, the plugin's buttons, and the plugin's dialog window.